Jeremi360/PyIDE/README.md

 # Py IDE

-PyIDE is a basic IDE for Linux and Mac (Windows users please install Linux) written in Python3 and using GTK3 libraries as GUI.
-It is inspired on Visual Studio for Mac (not VS Code).
+PyIDE is a basic IDE for Linux written in Python3 + Gtk3.
+Initially it was inspired on Visual Sutdio for Mac's design.

-__Status:__ Barely works as a code editor :(
+__Status:__ Almost works as a simple code editor

 Right now it looks something like this: